jithware/mappoff/README.md

 ### Placemarks

 To view the description of a placemark, press the placemark to open a pop-up.
 To jump to the placemark in the list of placemarks, press the placemark pop-up.
 Scroll up or down to view placemarks.
 Press a placemark to move the map to the placemark.
 You can also scroll the description in the placemark pop-up as well.
+Press the screen away from the placemark to remove the placemark pop-up.

 [<img src="./screenshots/android/placemarks.webp"
      alt="Placemarks"